a2stuff/a2d/res/notes/testplan.md

 * Create a directory, and in the directory create a file named "A.B" then a file named "A".
 Browse to the directory.
 Verify "A" sorts before "A.B".

+* Create or locate an "invisible" file (e.g. the GS/OS FINDER.DATA file).
+Use DeskTop's Options Control Panel and enable "Show invisible files".
+Use the file picker to browse to the folder containing the file.
+Verify that it appears in the list.
+Disable the option.
+Use the file picker again, and verify that the file does not appear in the list.

 * In Shortcuts > Add/Edit a Shortcut... name field:
   * Type a non-path, non-control character.
 Verify that it is accepted.
   * Type a control character that is not an alias for an Arrow key (so not Control+H, J, K, or U), editing key (so not Control+F, Control+X), Return (Control+M), Escape (Control+[), or a button shortcut (so not Control+D, O, or C) e.g. Control+Q. Verify that it is ignored.